-Eating Too Much Fatty, Acidic and Sugary Foods
+Eating Too Much Fatty, Acidic and Sugary Foods Can Cause Hair Loss

 The type of food that a person consumes can have a drastic impact on their overall health, but few people are aware that it can also affect the condition of their hair.
 Several fatty, acidic, and sugary foods cannot be absorbed by the body and can lead to hair loss because they block essential nutrients from reaching the follicles.
 This is especially true when they are eaten in excess.

 Fatty foods, such as fried chicken and French fries, contain high levels of saturated fats that cannot be absorbed by the body.
 These fats then clog the follicles and block essential nutrients from entering into them.
 Additionally, fatty foods may contain chemicals which also disrupt regular supplies of nutrients and contribute to serious scalp issues.

 Highly acidic foods, such as pickles and vinegar-based sauces, create an overly acidic environment in the body.
 When this happens, the acid begins to break down healthy cells which can lead to weakness and thinning in the follicles.
 In addition to damaging scalp cells, acidic foods can deplete essential vitamins in the body that protect follicles from damage and breakage.